Designing mobility in a wheelchair

 ● Moby: Italdesign (Italy) – If you don’t know Italdesign you will now.
 I can only imagine the luxuriousness of this wheelchair and technical engineering.
 The Moby is an integrated network of wheel-on powered devices, allowing users of manual wheelchairs the convenience and benefits of a powered chair, accessible via an app-based share scheme.

 MOBY: ITALDESIGN (ITALY)

 Moby is the first mobility service created for wheelchair users.
-It’s the cycle share scheme equivalent for wheelchair users.
+It’s the cycle share scheme equivalent to wheelchair users.
 Consisting of a series of wheel-on electric devices, located in urban hubs, it will make traveling around cities much simpler and easier for people with lightweight manual wheelchairs.
-Connected via an app, it will enable users to interact with the device, other wheelchair users and other means of transport.
+Connected via an app, will enable users to interact with the device, other wheelchair users, and other means of transport.